tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/语音聊天室/TRTCVoiceRoom (Android)_intl_en.md

-`RTCVoiceRoom` has the following features based on Tencent Real-Time Communication (TRTC) and Instant Messaging (IM):
+`TRTCVoiceRoom` is based on Tencent Real-Time Communication (TRTC) and Instant Messaging (IM).
+Its features include:

-- The anchor can create a voice chat room to start live streaming, and viewers can enter the room to listen/interact.
+- A user can create a chat salon and become a speaker, or enter a salon as a listener.
-- The anchor can invite viewers to mic on and kick off mic-on viewers for mic-off.
+- The room owner can invite a listener to speak as well as remove a speaker.
-- The anchor can block seats so that viewers cannot apply for mic-on.
+- The room owner can also block a seat.
+Listeners cannot request to take a blocked seat.
-- Viewer can apply for mic-on to become anchor and interact with other viewers or mic off to become viewer.
+- A listener can request to speak and become a speaker.
+A speaker can also become a listener.
-- All users can send various text and custom messages.
-Custom messages can be used to send on-screen comments, give likes, and give gifts.
+- All users can send text and custom messages.
+Custom messages can be used to send on-screen comments, give likes, and send gifts.

 `TRTCVoiceRoom` is an open-source class depending on two closed-source Tencent Cloud SDKs.
-For the specific implementation process, please see [Voice Chat Room (Android)](https://intl.cloud.tencent.com/document/product/647/37286)
+For the specific implementation process, please see [Audio Chat Room (Android)](https://intl.cloud.tencent.com/document/product/647/37286).

-- TRTC SDK: the [TRTC SDK](https://intl.cloud.tencent.com/document/product/647) is used as the low-latency voice chat component.
+- TRTC SDK: the [TRTC SDK](https://intl.cloud.tencent.com/document/product/647) is used as a low-latency audio chat component.
 - IM SDK: the `AVChatRoom` feature of the [IM SDK](https://intl.cloud.tencent.com/document/product/1047) is used to implement chat rooms.
-In addition, the attribute APIs of IM is used to store room information such as the seat list, and invitation signaling can be used to apply for mic-on/pick.
+The attribute APIs of IM are used to store room information such as the seat list, and invitation signaling is used to send requests to speak or invite others to speak.

 [](id:TRTCVoiceRoom)
 ## TRTCVoiceRoom API Overview